Car sales have changed because car customers have changed.

 This isn’t the first place you’ve read this advice.
 And it won’t be the last.
 However often you’ve heard this nugget of wisdom, it’s undeniably true.
 Customers will notice your tone.
 They’ll know whether you’re smiling.
 But it’s not the smile that’s so important.
 A smile is simply the tensing and relaxing of facial muscles.
 When we say customers hear the smile in your voice, it means they’re gauging your sincerity.
 Do you really want to be on the phone with them?
 Are you passionate about your job, or simply passing the time?
 If you’re not engaged on the phone, then you can bet customers will find another salesperson who is.

-Many salespeople shy away from the word “script”—with good reason.
+Many salespeople shy away from the word “script” – with good reason.
 Maybe “guide,” “process,” or “outline” would be better.
-Whatever word you choose, it helps to have a plan when a customer calls.
+But no matter which word you choose, it helps to have a plan when a customer calls.

 Start by listing the types of calls that come in and the questions you typically encounter.
 Using those, you can draft possible responses and plan how you want the conversation to go.
 This also helps you know what resources to have on-hand during a call.
 You can’t control conversations 100 percent because you can never fully anticipate what a customer will do.
 But having a plan helps you assert some control over the call.
 Here are a few links to script templates specifically for car salespeople.